We are a large synagogue community which seeks to create smaller spiritual niches to serve the diverse needs of those who daven/pray/study with us.

 To confirm service times and details, check the listing to the right or our calendar.

 Every Friday night, conclude the work week and recharge your spirit as we warmly welcome Shabbat together.
-Occasionally, we have Friday Night Live, a family service, or a Shabbat dinner in conjunction with Kabbalat Shabbat.
+Occasionally, we have Kabbalat Shabbat at the Floor service, a family service, or a Shabbat dinner in conjunction with Kabbalat Shabbat.

 One Shabbat each month from October through June, children, parents and grandparents gather for these participatory services.
-The service is led by Daniel Silverman, our Director of Education and Family Programming, together with our Youth Director, and the families and children who attend.
-Included is a monthly birthday blessing from Rav Adam and an aliyah for all birthday celebrants.
+The service is led by Yacov Fruchter, Director of Community Building and Spiritual Engagement, together with our Youth Director, and the families and children who attend.
+Included is a monthly birthday blessing and an aliyah for all birthday celebrants.
 Families are invited to join us for a complimentary luncheon in the Lower Hall following the service.
 The Family Service starts at 10:30 am.

 Youth ages 10 to 12 gather every Shabbat and Yom Tov (between September and June (except when there is a Family Service and over the December school break).
 This service provides youth with an opportunity to connect with Shabbat, develop their prayer skills and knowledge and make new friends.
 Junior Congregation meets from 10:30 am until 12:00 noon.

-Every Shabbat and Yom Tov between September and June (except when there is a Family Service and over the December school break), children ages 6 to 9 have the chance to engage in fun Shabbat activities, challenge themselves, and spend time learning with Avishag and Yarin, our Israeli Young Emissaries (shinshinim).
-From 10:30 am until 12:00 noon.
+Every Shabbat and Yom Tov between September and June (except when there is a Family Service and over the December school break), children ages 6 to 9 have the chance to engage in fun Shabbat activities, challenge themselves, and spend time learning with Maayan and Ishay, our Israeli Young Emissaries (shinshinim).
+From 9:30 am until 12:00 noon.

 Shabbat afternoon services are held late in the afternoon or early evening, followed by ma’ariv and havdalah.
 From Sukkot through Shavuot we include a light meal (Seudah Shlisheet) with singing and study between the two services.

 To request a mi sheberakh (a healing prayer) to be recited in shul for someone who is ill, please tell us for whom the prayer will be recited and give us that person's Hebrew name with the name of the mother.
 If you don't have the mother's name, give us the father's name.
 And if you don't have the Hebrew names of either parent, just give us the English name of the person for whom the blessing will be recited.
 Please give us your name and phone number so we can contact you with any questions.
-Please send this information to Lynn Levy or call 416-781-3514 ext.
-227.
+Please send this information to Florence Bendelac or call 416-781-3511.